Characters: Survivor South Pacific

 - Determinator: She even trained for ten months to be ready for the show.

-- Expy: She seems suspiciously like Holly from Nicaragua.
+- Expy: She seems suspiciously like Holly.
 Old(er) female castaway who wants to quit early on... but gets over it, as well as being one of the stronger members of her tribe.
 Fridge Brilliance sets in when you realize that she was originally cast for Nicaragua, but was replaced by Holly at the last minute.

 - Sixth Ranger: To Savaii up until Elyse's blindside.